 - Determine that the allowance is still appropriate and consistent with legislation and departmental policy.

 When a review is due, a Financial Assessment Review form will be generated by the Finance Team for completion by the carer.
 The team will review cases on an annual basis and will record any changes and outcomes onto the electronic record as a financial review.
 The carers will be required to complete an allowance review questionnaire.
-This will include providing evidence of their continued entitlements to child benefit and tax credits.
+This will include providing evidence of their continued entitlements to child benefit, universal and/or other tax credits

 In order for allowances to continue up to 18 years of age, Derby City Council will need to confirm that the young person: